 0% VAT on Solar Panels

-On top of a decline in what solar panels cost over time, Ireland recently saw a huge boost to the industry with the abolition of VAT on solar panels.
+On top of a decline in what solar panels cost over time, Ireland recently saw a huge boost to the industry with the abolition of VAT on solar panels in 2023.

-The 0% VAT rate for solar systems brought in by the Irish government could bring down the average cost of installing solar panels on your home by as much as €1,000.
+The 0% VAT rate for solar systems brought in by the Irish government in may 2023 can bring down the average cost of installing solar panels on your home by as much as €1,000.

 Solar Panel Planning Permission

-Smaller, but still valuable savings have also come from the fact that Irish homeowners and businesses are no longer required to seek planning permission for rooftop solar panels.
+Smaller, but still valuable savings have also come from the fact that Irish homeowners and businesses are no longer required to seek planning permission for rooftop solar panels in the vast majority of instances.
+Other than in specified Solar Safeguarding Zones located around airports, helipads, and other airstrips, no planning permission is needed for rooftop solar panel installation.

-These saving, along with SEAI grant funding make buying solar panels more affordable than ever before.
+These savings, along with SEAI grant funding, make buying solar panels more affordable than ever before.

 Where is the sun coming from in Ireland?